acne

 • A diet rich in foods with a high glycemic index, sugars or carbohydrates, such as bread and chips

-• Having parents who had acne
+• Parents who had acne

 How is acne diagnosed?